datagouv/api-tabular/README.md

 An API service that provides RESTful access to CSV data converted by [Hydra](https://github.com/datagouv/hydra).
 This service provides a REST API to access PostgreSQL database tables containing CSV data, offering HTTP querying capabilities, pagination, and data streaming for CSV resources.

 This service is mainly used, developed and maintained by [data.gouv.fr](https://data.gouv.fr) - the France Open Data platform.
-The production API is deployed on data.gouv.fr infrastructure.
-See the [product documentation](https://www.data.gouv.fr/dataservices/api-tabulaire-data-gouv-fr-beta/) (in French) for usage details.
+The production API is deployed on data.gouv.fr infrastructure at [`https://tabular-api.data.gouv.fr/api`](https://tabular-api.data.gouv.fr/api).
+See the [product documentation](https://www.data.gouv.fr/dataservices/api-tabulaire-data-gouv-fr-beta/) (in French) for usage details and the [technical documentation](https://tabular-api.data.gouv.fr/api/doc) for API reference.

 ## 📋 Dependencies